titimoby/tinygo-examples/README.md

 From there, we will try to show simple examples, on several platforms.<br/>
 Each folder is dedicated to one platform.

-Do not hesitate to propose new examples on exiisting or new platform!
+Do not hesitate to propose new examples on existing or new platform!